Kambakhsh-Eskandari/Computer-Vision-C-/README.md

-# Computer-Vision-C++
+# Computer-Vision-C++ && Python
 This repository contains some of my little side projects that I've been working on.
+All of the including projects only use traditional algorithms of computer vision and image processing.